Do You Feel Disconnected From Your Partner?

 Our couples therapists are non-judgmental, compassionate, and understand how the brain responds to social and relationship cues.
 If you feel as though you and your partner have been having the same old argument over and over, your therapist can help you develop tools to recognize and break out of that pattern.
 We want to help both you and your partner communicate without fear of blame.
 Your therapist can help you learn the language of open and honest communication, which is free of criticisms, defensiveness, or personal attacks.

-“I can honestly say we haven’t been happier; all the things Amber has taught us so far have really helped.”
+“I can honestly say we haven’t been happier; all the things we’ve learned in therapy so far have really helped.”

-Every couple and person is unique, so your therapist will help you identify the specific places that feel unfilled in your relationship.
+Every couple and person is unique, so your therapist will help you identify the specific places that feel unfilled in your relationship, whether it be in physical intimacy, emotional intimacy or communication styles for example.
 In sessions, your therapist can help you remember what first drew you to your partner and made you fall in love.
 With communication training and practice, you can develop a deeper and more fulfilling relationship.